-After a few drinks, especially in people who don’t drink much, individuals often report subjectively shallow sleep and frequent mid-night awakenings.
-The effects vary greatly; some people experience sweating (a monkey wrench in the body’s sleep thermoregulation process) and vivid dreams (a characteristic of abrupt transition between stages).
-Indeed, drinking lowers your body’s core temperature slightly, followed by a rise.
-In controlled studies with EEG monitoring, researchers have found that REM is suppressed early in the nighttime, but that the REM rebound can occur in the second half of the night.
+In controlled studies with EEG monitoring, researchers have found that REM is suppressed early in the nighttime, but that the REM rebound effect can occur in the second half of the night.

 There is some evidence that in general men and women react to alcohol differently.
 A study on young adult women showed alcohol increased their time in deep sleep, while cutting REM sleep.
 Men, on the other hand, experience a decreased in both deep and REM sleep after drinking.
 These are very general trends, and individuals differ widely in their reactions.

 A more recent study found women’s sleep is MORE affected by alcohol than men’s, perhaps due to the fact that women metabolize alcohol at a faster rate than men.
 Women are also more prone to insomnia, which often coexists with alcoholism.